 Therefore, it’s recommended to check regularly if yours is fully functional.
 Make sure you also look for small particles that don’t clog the pipe but narrow its diameter, thus reducing the water flow.

-Discharge pipes can be clogged by all kinds of things, such as rocks, dirt, rodents or other small animals.
-To prevent that situation you can use a screened vent cap (such as this one) or a grate to protect the opening of the pipe.
+Discharge pipes can be clogged by all kinds of things, such as rocks, dirt, rodents, or other small animals.
+To prevent that situation you can use a screened vent cap or a grate to protect the opening of the pipe.

 During the winter months, your discharge pipe may freeze, especially if it isn’t buried below the frost line in the ground.
 If the part that runs above the ground is frozen, using heat tape or adding insulation can provide a solution.